-A participant who is in violation of WCDC Program requirements may be unsuccessfully discharged from the WCDC Program.
-The WCDC Team is committed to offering the full continuum of treatment services to all WCDC participants with the goal of helping them achieve and maintain recovery, but on occasion a participant is not able to do so.
-There are also instances where WCDC participants may re-offend or commit other serious violations of WCDC Program requirements, and the WCDC Team may consider unsuccessfully discharging the participant from the program.
+A participant who is in violation of WCMHC Program requirements may be unsuccessfully discharged from the WCMHC Program.
+The WCMHC Team is committed to offering the full continuum of treatment services to all WCMHC participants with the goal of helping them achieve and maintain recovery, but on occasion a participant is not able to do so.
+There are also instances where WCMHC Participants may re-offend or commit other serious violations of WCMHC Program requirements, and the WCMHC Team may consider unsuccessfully discharging the participant from the program.

-Prior to unsuccessful discharge from WCDC, a participant shall be served with a petition to terminate the participant from WCDC.
-The petition shall set forth the alleged violations of WCDC Program and/or probation requirements and the relief sought.
-The WCDC Judge must ensure that all participants who become subject to proceedings that could result in unsuccessful discharge from WCDC are advised of and accorded the rights set forth in Supreme Court Rule 402A.
-Those rights include being advised of the specific allegations in the petition, the right to a hearing with defense counsel present and the right to appointed counsel, the right to confront and cross-examine the adverse witnesses, the right to present witnesses and evidence on his/her behalf, the right to require the State to prove a violation by a preponderance of the evidence, the right to be advised of the sentencing range, and the right to a substitution of judge.
-Once a petition is filed, in order for the WCDC Judge to continue to participate in team staffings, the participant must first be given Supreme Court Rule 402(d), (e),and (f) admonitions and after being admonished, affirmatively consent to the WCDC Judge being included in team staffing discussions.
-The WCDC Judge cannot consider anything learned through WCDC staffings, status review hearings, or otherwise when determining whether or not a participant should be removed from the program in a hearing.
-The WCDC Judge should disqualify himself or herself in a proceeding on a petition to terminate a participant from WCDC or to revoke probation under the circumstances listed in Supreme Court Rule 63C.
+Prior to unsuccessful discharge from WCMHC, a participant shall be served with a petition to terminate the participant from WCMHC or to revoke the participant's probation.
+The petition shall set forth the alleged violations of WCMHC Program and/or probation requirements and the relief sought.
+The WCMHC Judge must ensure that all participants who become subject to proceedings that could result in unsuccessful discharge from WCMHC are advised of and accorded the rights set forth in Supreme Court Rule 402A.
+Those rights include being advised of the specific allegations in the petition, the right to a hearing with defense counsel present and the right to appointed counsel, the right to confront and cross-examine the adverse witnesses, the right to present witnesses and evidence on his/her behalf, the right to require the State prove a violation by a preponderance of the evidence, the right to be advised of the sentencing range, and the right to substitution of judge.
+Once a petition is filed, in order for the WCMHC Judge to continue to participate in team staffings, the Participant must first be given Supreme Court Rule 402(d), (e),and (f) admonitions and after being admonished, affirmatively consent to the WCMHC Judge being included in team staffing discussions.
+The WCMHC Judge cannot consider anything learned through WCMHC staffings, status review hearings, or otherwise when determining whether or not a participant should be removed from the program in a hearing.
+The WCMHC Judge should disqualify himself or herself in a proceeding on a petition to terminate a participant from WCMHC or to revoke probation under the circumstances listed in Supreme Court Rule 63C.
 Unsuccessful discharge can occur as part of a plea agreement or as a sentencing outcome after hearing on the petition.
-In most cases, this results in a participant being sentenced to the Illinois Department of Corrections.